AryehMischel/360-Image-Classifier-Tool/README.md

 - **styles**: Directory containing CSS files for styling the web page.
 - **scripts**: Directory containing JavaScript files for handling image uploads, format detection, and image processing.
 - **assets**: Directory containing icons and other assets used in the project.
+- **server.js**:  Node.js server file to serve the application.

 ## Dependencies
 - [Dropzone.js](https://www.dropzone.dev/): Used for drag and drop file uploads.
 - [A-Frame](https://aframe.io/): Used for rendering 360-degree images.
+- [Express](https://expressjs.com/): Used for serving the web application.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.